Who is Usha Vance, JD Vance's wife who influenced who he is today?

 "The sad fact is that I couldn't do it without Usha," Vance wrote.
 "Even at my best, I'm a delayed explosion — I can be defused, but only with skill and precision.
 It's not just that I've learned to control myself, but that Usha has learned how to manage me.
 Put two of me in the same house and you have a positively radioactive situation."

-Vance's biological father left when he was six, and his mother struggled with drug addiction.
-Usha's parents had been stably married for decades, and Vance suggested the Chilukuri family and Usha showed him how families could discuss matters calmly, without resorting to anger.
+Vance's biological father left when he was six, and his mother struggled with drug addiction, while Usha's parents had been stably married for decades.

 "Usha hadn't learned how to fight in the hillbilly school of hard knocks," Vance wrote.
 "The first time I visited her family for Thanksgiving, I was amazed at the lack of drama.
 Usha's mother didn't complain about her father behind his back.
 There was no suggestions that good family friends were liars or backstabbers, no angry exchanges between a man's wife and the same man's sister.
 Usha's parents seemed to genuinely like her grandmother and spoke of their siblings with love."